 Personal experiences shaped her passion for solving global health issues with innovative solutions.
 Coralie enjoys developing educational content for Alanda’s online platforms.
-She is known for her enthusiasm and connecting people and organizations in order to achieve project goals with multidisciplinary teams.
+She is known for her enthusiasm and connecting people and organisations in order to achieve project goals with multidisciplinary teams.

 Giulia Habib Meriggi

 Giulia has a Masters of Global Health from the University of Barcelona, having completed her research project with supervision from the Barcelona Institute of Global Health.
 She also holds a BSc in Biomedical Sciences.
 She is particularly interested in de-colonising policy approaches to global maternal and child health in resource-lacking contexts.

 After spending a year as a primary carer, Giulia is excited to kick off her career in the global health sphere as a Public Health Intern with Alanda.
 She is looking forward to learning from peers and professionals, whilst doing her part in working towards reducing health inequities.